voxpupuli/puppet-jira/README.md

 ##### `$script_check_java_manage`

 Manages a modified version of the 'check-java.sh' script provided by JIRA in order to use OpenJDK.
-(Requires JIRA > 7.0.0)

 Note: JIRA does not officially support OpenJDK.